The Seljuk Han of Anatolia

 Hillenbrand, Robert.
 Islamic Architecture: Form, function and meaning.
 New York: Columbia University Press, 1994

 Noted Islamic art scholar Hillenbrand of the University of Edinburgh presents a discussion of public architecture in the Middle East and North Africa from the medieval period to 1700.
 Included is a section on the han.
-Valuable for its cavalier drawings, plans and photographs.
+Valuable for its axonometric drawings, plans and photographs.

 Kafesoğlu, Ibrahim.
 A History of the Seljuks: Ibrahim Kafesoğlu's interpretation and the resulting controversy.
 Translated, edited, and with an introduction by Gary Leiser.
 Carbondale: Southern Illinois University Press, 1988.